The next popular question-challenge of every presentation maker – is how to create attractive visuals if you are not a designer.

 The most common visuals used I see applied in PowerPoint are photographs.
 However, the pictures have limited “explaining power”.
-They are good as addition but hardly will replace the text content.
+They are good as an addition but hardly will replace the text content.
 The same goes for presentation clipart and icons themselves.
 Therefore I suggest using also other visualization tools.

 But let’s assume your presentation is not about numbers but more general concepts.
-If you have rather qualitative information to present (like a product, a service or procedures), then consider using diagrams and infographics.
+If you have rather qualitative information to present (like a product, a service, or procedures), then consider using diagrams and infographics.

 How to make diagram infographics using PowerPoint

-Make use of tools that PowerPoint offers.
+Make use of the tools that PowerPoint offers.
 If you want to go quick, use the SmartArt graphics tool.
 Alternatively, create your own diagrams using standard shapes.
-This requires a bit more practice and imagination, but results will be more unique.
+This requires a bit more practice and imagination, but the results will be more unique.
 You still can get inspired by checking various infographics PPT slides collections.

 Even if using SmartArt, you will be surprised how many various diagrams and visuals you can create out of it (and not only standard and ugly 🙂 ).
-Here’ an example of diagrams made only with the help of SmartArt:
+Here’s an example of diagrams made only with the help of SmartArt:

 With some small tweaks, you can create nice visual that pop.